PREVIEW-US airline stock valuations stuck on runway despite travel boom

 Carriers typically rely on big-spending corporate customers to fill high-margin seats after the summer travel season, but recovery in corporate travel remains sluggish.

 Airlines have said the shift in consumer spending away from goods and into services will continue to fuel demand.
-Constrained capacity due to shortages of aircraft, spare parts and labor is expected to continue underpinning airlines' pricing power.
+And constrained capacity due to shortages of aircraft, spare parts and labor is expected to continue underpinning airlines' pricing power.

 Believers in airline stocks have seen signs of hope this year.